 Twisted pair cable like CAT5 comes in two main varieties, solid and stranded.
 Solid CAT5 cable supports longer length runs and works best in fixed wiring configurations like office buildings.
 Stranded CAT5 cable, on the other hand, is more pliable and better suited for shorter-distance, movable cabling such as on-the-fly patch cabling.

-Though newer cable technologies like CAT6 and CAT7 are in development, CAT5 / CAT5e Ethernet cable remains the popular choice for most wired local area networks (LANs), because Ethernet gear is both affordable and supports high speeds.
+Though newer cable technologies like CAT6 and CAT7 have been developed, CAT5 / CAT5e Ethernet cable remains the popular choice for most wired local area networks (LANs), because Ethernet gear is both affordable and supports high speeds.